Paul Kodish

-Paul Kodish is a professional drummer raised in Willesden, London.
+Paul Kodish (born 2 January 1965) is an English musician and professional drummer, raised in Willesden, London.
 Kodish has performed with a variety of different artists, including the hip hop act Whodini in 1986, and the drum and bass group Bad Company.
 He was also one of two drummers for the electronica band Apollo 440 between 1997 and 2005 and the drummer in the Australian-British drum and bass band Pendulum between 2006 and 2009.
 Kodish spent a short time in 2010 drumming with the Liverpool band Killaflaw, performing at several concerts and drumming for their debut album Sleaze and Grit.
 He currently supports DJ Fresh's crew on their FRESH/Live tour.

 Biography

 Early career: 1986–1996

 Kodish grew up in Willesden, London.
 He learned to play the drums at an early age and was heavily influenced by drummers including Billy Cobham, Steve Gadd and Stewart Copeland.
 His earliest professional gig was with Brooklyn hip hop act Whodini, as the drummer on their 1986 studio album Back in Black.
 Over the next ten years, he played and performed with a variety of different artists, including Eye to Eye, London-based acid house pioneers T-Funk, Phunk Lawds, Lizzie Tear, The Franks, Skunk Anansie, Jean Michel Jarre, mrTimothy and IBEX.
 Moving to fusion, Paul soon became familiar with the London drum and bass scene.